UMNCodeWork/privacy/privacy.md

 Terry Gross' policy to allow guests to re-edit themselves, except if they are political figures

 Privacy for the weak and transparency for the powerful (Assange)

+Version of privacy has a lot to do with what we consider citizen, citizenship, and citizenry

+Agency with technology

+Al-Jazeera's [Terms of Service] comic ("http://projects.aljazeera.com/2014/terms-of-service/")